 Outlined below are the key questions and answers raised by parents.

 Every school situation is unique.
-Most schools will implement this change in 2019 with the remainder fully transitioning by 2020.
+Most schools will implement this change in 2019.

 Be assured that your school will continue to keep you informed and updated as plans progress.
 Your child’s education and wellbeing will be at the heart of all decision making.

 No. Some primary schools will continue to offer Year 7.

 It’s the same curriculum simply offered in a different setting.
 All schools will continue to teach the Australian curriculum.

 Just as your child’s safety is paramount in a primary setting, so it will be in a secondary setting.

 Secondary schools offer support such as pastoral care and buddy programs that nurture students as they settle into their new learning environment.
 Schools may also offer dedicated areas where younger students can gather at recess and lunch times.
 Your secondary school can provide more information.